CHLD 144: Health, Safety and Nutrition for Young Children

 - Sanitary food handling

-- Developmentally appropriate practices
+- Developmentally sound practices

 - Cultural, linguistic, and developmental differences of families, teachers, and children

-- Integrated into daily routines
+- Learning opportunities integrated during daily routines

 - Physical fitness

-- Children with special needs
+- Accommodations for children with special needs

 Suggested Reading Other Than Required Textbook